mapswipe/mapswipe/docs/privacy.md

 - firebase assigns a unique ID to each app instance (so 1 MapSwipe on 1 phone), called `app instance id`, but it's not linked to any user identifier.
 We can disable collection of this ID in analytics, which means we would not be able to understand a user's journey through the app.
 - Apple's location service is not used, country is derived from an anonymized IP address
 - As we don't collect IDFA, we do not have access to age, gender, interests of the user ([source](https://support.google.com/firebase/answer/9268042?visit_id=637626397084989644-2548047988&rd=1))
+- We removed IDFV [collection](https://firebase.google.com/docs/analytics/configure-data-collection?platform=ios#disable_idfv_collection) in analytics.
+IDFV is an apple identifier that seems to uniquely identifier a device, and would allow [tracking usage of various apps of the same provider](https://developer.apple.com/forums/thread/659416) (for instance, track an iOS user across BRC's apps).
+We don't need this.

 #### Android